What is Social-Emotional Learning?

 The core values that are the foundation of a personalized learning solution:

-Diagnosis, assessment and measurement Constant assessment of the student’s situation, both in terms of learning and with regard to the emotional aspect
+Diagnosis, assessment and measurement Constant assessment of the student’s scholastic and social-emotional situation

 Building a student-tailored learning plan Based on the diagnosis, the teacher can tailor a learning plan for each student individually